judell/h_focus/README.md

 # h_focus
-view an annotated doc with focus on a selected users activity
+view an annotated doc with focus on a selected user's activity